Central bank rule handicaps India's infrastructure hopes

 For evidence of the effect of its ban, the RBI can look at the mild response to the three infrastructure bond issues made since the guidelines were given.

-Between them, ICICI Bank Ltd (ICBK.NS), Kotak Mahindra Bank Ltd (KTKM.NS) and Andhra Bank Ltd (ADBK.NS) managed to raise just 49 billion rupees.
+Between them, ICICI Bank Ltd (ICBK.NS), Kotak Mahindra Bank Ltd (KTKM.NS) and Andhra Bank Ltd (ADBK.NS) managed to raise just 49 billion rupees ($811 million).

 None could exercise their greenshoe options, or the extra amount that issuers sell if they see strong demand, as had been the case in previous debt sales in India.